-The building exterior consists of masonry walls with no significant appendages or ornamentation that could pose a significant potential falling hazard.
+The exterior walls have a plaster finish and the building does not have any appendages or ornamentation that could pose a significant potential falling hazard.

 Evaluation:

 The site is not subject to the jurisdiction of the Alquist-Priolo Special Studies Zone Act.
 The building is founded on younger Quaternary alluvial deposits that consist of loose to medium dense silt, clay and sand that is not susceptible to liquefaction.
 Therefore, the potential for earthquake induced site failure is low.